 There are some pretty neat planets and moons nearby us already, however, and we’re working on adding local planets to explore too.

-We’ve been lucky enough to feature the work of Diego García (Sr_Mustard) to offer users the opportunity to visit several tremendously large simulations of stellar bodies.
+We’ve been lucky enough to feature the work of Diego García (Sr_Mustard) and Christopher Slayton (ChrisDaCow) to offer learners the opportunity to visit several tremendously large simulations of stellar bodies.

 Make a copy of our server using the resources below!
 Alternatively play them on your computer locally using our Planet Minecraft releases.
 Some additional setup, like manually adding resource/datapacks, may be required.